F3Joule/f3joule/README.md

 🌱 My name is Vlad and I'm blockchain developer.
 I use Rust and Substrate for already more than 3 years.

 🧑‍🎓 Education:
+- Self-educated programming engineer before.
+Then:
   - A bachelor of Computer engineering.
 Finished the "Computer systems and networks" educational program.
   - A master of Cybersecurity.
 Finished the "Administrative management in the field of Cybersecurity" educational program.

 🔭 I’m currently working on a few private projects, but mostly on [Subsocial Parachain](https://github.com/dappforce/subsocial-parachain) based on Substrate.